Chase-Percy/cpdev/content/project/unix-shell.md

 ### Tokenization
 The tokenizer is responsible for transforming user input into a format that can be processed when the program creates commands from the input.
-For the tokenization process I wanted to ensure that it would be able to scale for any future requirements or larger input from a user.
-To cater for this a vector like data structure was created and used when processing and storing user input.
+For the tokenization process, I wanted to ensure that it would scale for any future requirements or larger input from a user.
+A vector-like data structure was created and used when processing and storing user input to cater for this.
 {{< spacer >}}
 {{< lazyimg src="/img/unix/tokenization.png" >}}